 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Denmark has sought to increase its energy self-sufficiency since the global energy crisis in 1973.
 Initially the focus was on the development of oil and natural gas resources in the North Sea.
 The first subsidies for the construction and operation of wind turbines and biomass plants were introduced in the 1970s, all with the purpose of increasing energy self-sufficiency and increasing production of renewable energy.
-In 1998, Denmark became a net exporter of energy.
-The Danish Ministry of Climate, Energy and Utilities expects Denmark to remain an oil exporter through at least 2026, and potentially 2032 if new oil discoveries and technological improvements occur.
-In December 2020, the Government of Denmark announced a moratorium on oil & gas exploration, limiting the expansion of the industry.
+From 1997 to 2013, Denmark was a net exporter of energy.
+The Danish Ministry of Climate, Energy and Utilities expects Denmark to remain a gas exporter through 2050, when a moratorium on oil and gas exploitation will result in production ceasing.
+Denmark is currently a net importer of gas due to renovations of the main Tyra field in the North Sea, expected to be completed by winter 2023/2024.

 Concerns over global warming and energy security have placed renewable energy and CO2 emissions reduction high on the Danish political agenda.
 Denmark maintains that energy technologies should be promoted through a combination of market mechanisms and political regulation.
 The Danish government wishes to secure a future energy supply that is safe, reliable, environmentally friendly, and supports growth and competitiveness.

-Denmark released its Green Roadmap, with 24 initiatives, that lay the ground for achieving its 2030 climate goals.
-As part of this roadmap, Denmark has releasted a CO2 capture strategy and plans put in place policies during 2022 that address aviation and road transportation.
+Denmark released its Green Roadmap in 2021 with 24 initiatives for achieving its 2030 climate goals.
+As part of this roadmap, Denmark has released a CO2 capture strategy and plans to present policies during 2022 that address aviation and road transportation.

 According to Risø-DTU (Danish Technical University), the Danish National Laboratory for Sustainable Energy, the most important measures for energy efficiency and CO2 reduction are: